-Few things can spur growth and development within a small town like the construction of a company in need of thousands of local employees.
+Few things can spur growth and development in a small town like the construction of a company in need of thousands of local employees.
 Taxes are generated, jobs created, and area infrastructure receives much needed improvements.
 The construction of the Glenwood Acres subdivision is an example of one such development.
-Preparations began shortly after the announcement that the Chrysler was pulling its plans for an automotive plant out of nearby Macedonia and shifting its gaze to Twinsburg.
+Preparations began shortly after the announcement that Chrysler was pulling its automotive plant out of nearby Macedonia and shifting its gaze to Twinsburg.
 When construction was complete, the development would boast more than four hundred low-cost houses.
 With the influx of new residents moving to the area in search of good jobs, few could overlook the housing opportunity afforded by Glenwood Acres.
-Residents began moving in the week of November 11, 1956, according to the Twinsburg Bulletin.
+Resident began moving in the week of November 11, 1956, according to the Twinsburg Bulletin.